Go Ad-Free

 logoThe People's Perspective on Medicine

-Should Everyone Be Taking Metformin to Fight Cancer?
+Who Should Be Taking Metformin Against Cancer?

 Q. You’ve written that metformin helps keep cancer away.
 Then why doesn’t everyone take it?
 What are the side effects of this drug?
 Are the side effects serious enough to cancel the benefits of taking metformin if one is not diabetic?